gitlabhq/gitlabhq/CONTRIBUTING.md

 Once an issue has been worked on and is ready for development, a UXer removes the ~"UX" label and applies the ~"UX ready" label to that issue.

-The UX team has a special type label called ~"design artifact".
-This label indicates that the final output for an issue is a UX solution/design.
-The solution will be developed by frontend and/or backend in a subsequent milestone.
+There is a special type label called ~"product discovery".
+It represents a discovery issue intended for UX, PM, FE, and BE to discuss the problem and potential solutions.
+The final output for this issue could be a doc of requirements, a design artifact, or even a prototype.
+The solution will be developed in a subsequent milestone.

-Any issue labeled ~"design artifact" should not also be labeled ~"frontend" or ~"backend" since no development is needed until the solution has been decided.
+~"product discovery" issues are like any other issue and should contain a milestone label, ~"Deliverable" or ~"Stretch", when scheduled in the current milestone.

-~"design artifact" issues are like any other issue and should contain a milestone label, ~"Deliverable" or ~"Stretch", when scheduled in the current milestone.
+The initial issue should be about the problem we are solving.
+If a separate [product discovery issue](#product-discovery-issues) is needed for additional research and design work, it will be created by a PM or UX person.
+Assign the ~UX, ~"product discovery" and ~"Deliverable" labels, add a milestone and use a title that makes it clear that the scheduled issue is product discovery

-To prevent the misunderstanding that a feature will be be delivered in the assigned milestone, when only UX design is planned for that milestone, the Product Manager should create a separate issue for the ~"design artifact", assign the ~UX, ~"design artifact" and ~"Deliverable" labels, add a milestone and use a title that makes it clear that the scheduled issue is design only (e.g. `Design exploration for XYZ`).
+(e.g. `Product discovery for XYZ`).

-When the ~"design artifact" issue has been completed, the UXer removes the ~UX label, adds the ~"UX ready" label and closes the issue.
-This indicates the design artifact is complete.
-The UXer will also copy the designs to related issues for implementation in an upcoming milestone.
+When the ~"product discovery" issue has been completed, the UXer removes the ~UX label, adds the ~"UX ready" label and closes the issue.
+This indicates the UX work for the issue is complete.
+The UXer will also copy any designs to related issues for implementation in an upcoming milestone.

 ## Issue tracker